tiagoprn/devops/docker_composes/ansible/README.md

 ## INTRODUCTION

-This container can be used to provision CentOS 7 servers, installed from the minimal installation, through ssh using ansible.
-I assume you have a root user on this server and you know its password to connect to it and run the playbook.
+This container can be used to provision CentOS 7 servers, installed from the CentOS 7 Cloud Image, through ssh using ansible.
+This image assumes you have a centos user on this server (it is already on the cloud image) and you have your machine's ssh public key authorized to connect to it and run the playbook.

 ## USING THE CONTAINER

 To start the container:

     $ make up

-Then, create the ssh keys, that will be generated to allow the ansible host to directly connect to its slaves:

-    $ make generate-keys

 To enter the container to run ansible commands: